Published with Blogger-droid v1.6.6

 Here are the new diagrams for my 13" square-in-a-square quilt blocks.

-13" quilt block diagrams
+quilt block patterns

 Thursday, January 06, 2011